We, mother and daughter, run a 15-acres smallholding in the southern part of the Netherlands..

 Staying here you will have your own room.
 The kitchen is used as a common area; also we have an additional “Workawayers’ den”.

 I have been a Workawayer myself on several occasions, and with those experiences in mind we hope to be able to help you with whatever you , as a foreigner, would like to see and do here in Holland.
 There will always be things we ourselves do not think of; please feel welcome to ask questions and discuss whatever you would want to talk about.

 Please take note: you need to have your own insurance, working here!

 Also, we are explicitly looking for non-smoking Workawayers.
 And please read the Workaway 'rules' to see what's generally being expected of Workawayers.

-In these difficult Corona times we follow the rules as issued by the RIVM, so please take note of those, to see from what date on a stay at our farm would be permitted again.
+In these difficult Corona times we follow the rules as issued by the RIVM, so please take note of those, and think about what they mean for a stay at our farm.